norcams/puppet-named_interfaces/README.markdown

 include named_interfaces
 ```

-To pass a config hash as a variable, not manage the facter configuration directories, in use resource-like syntax:
+To pass a config hash as a variable, not manage the facter configuration directories, and use resource-like syntax (turning off automatic Hiera lookups):

 ```puppet
 class { 'named_interfaces':